FirelyTeam/firely-docs/vonk/plugins/featured/binarywrapper.rst

    Body: enclose a file with the actual contents

 * This can also be done with a PUT: ``PUT <base-url>/Binary/example``
 * The Content-Type must be the mediatype of the actual contents.
-It will only be accepted by Vonk if it is one of the mediatypes listed in the ``RestrictToMimeTypes`` below.
+It will only be accepted by Firely Server if it is one of the mediatypes listed in the ``RestrictToMimeTypes`` below.
 * The Accept header can be either a fhir mediatype, with any of the supported FHIR versions.
 You could also set it equal to the Content-Type in which case you will be returned the same contents again.

 Getting binary content example request::